 While the salmon is baking in the oven, transfer the marinade to a small saucepan; bring it to a boil and cook for a couple of minutes or until slightly thickened.

-Brush this maple glaze over the oven-baked salmon once you remove it from the oven.
+Brush this maple syrup glaze over the oven-baked salmon once you remove it from the oven.

-Feel free to garnish with chopped green onions or even toasted sesame seeds.
+Feel free to garnish with chopped green onions or sprinkle salmon with toasted sesame seeds.

 Tips

-These baking tips and a great marinade will contribute to a great-tasting salmon.
+These baking tips and a great marinade will contribute to a delicious recipe.
 As a bonus, you won’t believe how easy it is to make!

 - Ensure your fish is as fresh as possible; frozen is also a good option.